C191068/Ali_Khatami_Lottery6/README.md

 In order to chcek the time we gonna use another solidity globally available variable <br>
 known as block timestamp <br>

+It returns the current timestamp of blockchain <br>